 Andrew Hutchins is a PhD student in the Mechanical Engineering and Materials Science (MEMS) Department at Duke University.
 He is also a research assistant in the Humans and Autonomy Laboratory and is a recipient of the 2014 WISeNet IGERT Fellowship.
 Andrew received both his Bachelor of Science and Master of Science in Mechanical Engineering from North Carolina State University in 2012 and 2014, respectively.
-While at North Carolina State University his research was in turbulent flame stabilization methods, including the implementation of confinement, diluents, and high-potential electric fields in flame propagation and control.
+While at North Carolina State University, his research involved investigating turbulent flame stabilization methods, including the implementation of confinement, diluents, and high-potential electric fields in flame propagation and control.

 Miles Aubert is a PhD student in The Mechanical Engineering and Materials Science Department as part of the Pratt School of Engineering at Duke University.
 He is also a research assistant in the Humans and Autonomy Lab.
 Miles graduated in 2014 with honors from the University of Reading in the UK with a First Class Bachelors of Science Degree in Robotics.
 His Research was focused on advanced techniques for Human Computer Interaction in High Cognitive Task Load Paradigms as well as 3D Scanning and Interaction technologies, and Virtual Reality techniques for multiple rehabilitation paradigms.
 During his time at the University of Reading he was awarded multiple awards most notably the EMEA Google Scholarship for Students with Disabilities and the Thales Research and Technology Sponsored Student Award.